 Thus when this case is discussed by those considered to be knowledgeable professionals, whose names are well known and need not be mentioned here, normal rules of investigation, including analysis of evidence and the scientific approach, are thoroughly ignored, because, as in war, truth has always been the first casualty.

 As I constantly stress in Amelia Earhart: The Truth at Last and on this blog, the truth in the Earhart case has been a sacred cow in Washington since the earliest days of the search.
-The time is long overdue for the “Earhart mystery” to be struck from the public lexicon, for the Truth to be recognized and accepted, and for the parasites who have made their livings by the Big Lies about Amelia’s sad fate to go away and find more honest ways to earn their livings.
+The time is long overdue for the “Earhart mystery” to be struck from the public lexicon, for the Truth to be recognized and accepted, and for the parasites who have profited so greatly over so many years with their endless lies about Amelia’s sad fate to go away and find more honest ways to earn their livings.